 Course Description

-This course introduces students to the principles and methodology of assessing college level learning acquired outside the traditional classroom.
+This course focuses on the principles and methodology of assessing college level learning acquired outside the traditional classroom.
 Students analyze personal learning in terms of adult learning theory.
-They identify, articulate and document personal learning outcomes and relate that to the learning outcomes of courses.
-The course promotes skill development in organizing information, writing, analyzing and critical thinking through readings, class discussion and written assignments.
-Students complete a prior learning portfolio challenging one course applicable to the student's degree, which may be submitted for assessment.
+They identify, articulate, and document personal learning outcomes and relate what they have learned to the topics and learning outcomes college courses.
+The course promotes skill development in organizing information, writing, analyzing, and critical thinking.
+Students prepare a prior learning portfolio to demonstrate learning equivalent to one course which may be submitted for assessment at no additional charge within 30 days of successfully completing the IDS 102 course.
 A grade of “C” or better in this course is required for anyone seeking portfolio credit.
+(3 credits)

 Prerequisite